mixpanel/docs/pages/docs/best-practices/analytics-strategy/retention.md

 ![image](https://user-images.githubusercontent.com/2077899/233905319-4cb2064b-35ce-48d2-acc1-c3df7f54775a.png)

 This Insights report visualizes the number of unique signups in your product over time—in this case, a 3-month period.
-“Sign up” is the event where a user makes themselves known to your product by “creating an account.”
+"Sign up" is the event where a user makes themselves known to your product by "creating an account."
 It may look slightly different for different products but the concept is largely the same across the board.

-We also use “compare to previous year” in our analysis to better understand how signups are trending over time.
+We also use "compare to previous year" in our analysis to better understand how signups are trending over time.
 Note: If you're an early-stage startup, you may not have enough history for this to be useful.

 ### How do I…identify my dormant users?
 While it may not be as fruitful to focus on churned users, it’s good to keep an eye on your dormant ones.
-You can use cohorts to find not only your most engaged users but also your most “at-risk” users.
+You can use cohorts to find not only your most engaged users but also your most "at-risk" users.

 ![image](https://user-images.githubusercontent.com/2077899/233905339-68e40986-3331-48e0-9c9e-67ddac1b8419.png)

 In the previous chart, we defined our engaged users as users who reached a value moment twice in a set timeframe.
-Here, we define our dormant, or “driftaway” users as users who reached a value moment once, but did not reach it again within 30 days.
+Here, we define our dormant, or "driftaway" users as users who reached a value moment once, but did not reach it again within 30 days.

 If you notice that you have a lot of dormant users, you can think about re-engagement strategies to bring them back.
-In Mixpanel, you can even click into your driftaway cohort with the “View Users” feature to see who those users are, so you can reach out for an interview or with an offer.
+In Mixpanel, you can even click into your driftaway cohort with the "View Users" feature to see who those users are, so you can reach out for an interview or with an offer.
 The goal is, of course, to decrease your dormant users, but if you’re not seeing a boost in engaged users alongside it, those users may be completely inactive or have churned altogether.

 The best way to move metrics is to measure them.
 Keep track of your engaged and dormant users with the Company KPI Template.

-## What does “good” retention look like?
+## What does "good" retention look like?
 While there are no hard and fast rules, we like [Lenny Rachitsky’s take](https://www.lennysnewsletter.com/p/what-is-good-retention-issue-29), which looks at both good and great user retention by industry:

 GOOD and GREAT User Retention